Beta (Person of Interest): Present day

 After helping the Machine with relevant numbers, Root (Amy Acker) locates Reese (Jim Caviezel) and Shaw (Sarah Shahi) and helps them sneak around the city while avoiding cameras following Samaritan's activation.
 Having failed to locate Finch, Greer (John Nolan) has decided to locate his closest connection: Grace.

-Decima attempts to kidnap Grace but are subdued by Reese and Shaw.
+Decima agents attempt to kidnap Grace but are subdued by Reese and Shaw.
 They take Grace to the precinct with Fusco (Kevin Chapman).
 They evade many attempts by hitmen to retrieve her; Root causes an explosion in another building to distract the police and allows them to escape.
 However, Greer's henchman rams their car and kidnaps Grace.
 Reese, Shaw and Root are forced to escape to New Jersey as it's off-limits to Samaritan.
 They go to the Red Hook Container Terminal as a possible lead and after fighting off Decima agents, they find Grace's location in Brooklyn and head there, although Root stays behind due to orders from the Machine.

 Greer questions Grace, asking her about her life and her connection to Finch.
 She is oblivious to the fact that he is alive but Greer still does not reveal his status.
 Reese and Shaw arrive at the location but they only find a technician who commits suicide to avoid speaking.
 Greer talks to them through a surveillance feed and tells them to give them Finch in exchange for Grace.
 Thanks to a tip from Root, Reese and Shaw find Finch outside Grace's house, who planned to save her before realizing it was too late.
 Finch agrees to the exchange but tells Reese and Shaw that if Decima harms Grace, they must kill them.

 The next day, the exchange takes place at a bridge.
 A blindfolded Grace is allowed to walk to one side while Finch walks towards the other.
 They briefly touch when she almost falls but she still doesn't recognize it's Finch.
 Grace is safely escorted off the bridge while Finch is taken by Decima agents.
 At her house, Grace is given (unknown to her, by Finch) a fake ID so she can flee to Italy with a new job and to avoid Decima.
 In another location, Greer shows Garrison (John Doman) the use of Samaritan to catch a terrorist and earns his trust.
 Unknown to Garrison, Samaritan starts losing its feeds.
 With its beta test complete, Samaritan shuts down.
 Root then shows to Reese and Shaw that she has stolen seven computer servers meant for Samaritan.
 The episode ends as Greer finally meets with Finch at an undisclosed building to talk.